QCD mesonic screening masses using Gribov quantization: Dynamics of effective theory

-$\psi_{0}(0)$ is some finite number to make the wave function bounded.
+$\Psi_{0}(0)$ is some finite number to make the wave function bounded.
 To find out the $E_{0}$, one can integrate the eq.~\eqref{sch_eq_polar} for a large value of $r^{\prime}$ and by requiring the square integrability condition.
+Contrary to the perturbative case~\cite{Laine:2003bd}, we find temperature dependent $E_{0}$ that saturates to a constant value at high temperature.